matn7/CS-Notes/src/main/java/compact/flashcards.md

 }
 ```

-**24. Program using stream which returns a list of employees sorted in decreasing order, for employees with at least 2 skills.**
+**24. Program using stream which returns a list of employees sorted by salary in decreasing order, for employees with at least 2 skills.**
 ```java
 void test() {
     List<Employee> sortedEmployees = employees.stream()